EPO Accelerated Prosecution Procedure (PACE)

-The PACE procedure at the EPO allows for the search and/or examination of any application to be accelerated.
-It is necessary to file the PACE request online using the appropriate form.
+It is possible at the EPO to accelerate the search and/or examination of any application using the accelerated prosecution procedure (PACE)1.
+To use the procedure, it is necessary to file a PACE request online using the appropriate form.
 Other than this, there are no special requirements to qualify for PACE: the request can be filed at any time, no official fee is payable and no special reasons need be given.

 The EPO will accept the request for accelerated prosecution where “practically feasible and subject to the workload of search and examining divisions”.
 In practice, PACE requests are usually accepted.
 In certain technical fields, current backlogs may mean that PACE requests are in practice ineffective.
 In addition, applicants who routinely request PACE for all or most of their applications will be required by the EPO to select a subset of applications for acceleration.